 In the period prior to WW2, the automobile was beyond the financial reach of the average family and motorcycles with sidecars were commonplace as family transport.
 Enterprising Czech engineer Albin Liebisch embarked on a different philosophy, creating three and even four seat motorcycles sold in Germany under the brand Böhmerland.
 The 1937 Langtouren (long touring) model pictured is a three seater with two gearboxes, the second one requiring a passenger to change gears.
 The cast wheels were also a first for motorcycles.

-« Back to The Bohmerland three-seater motorcycle
+Read the full article: The Bohmerland three-seater motorcycle